KIT-Team-Vector/Production-Management-System/inventory-management/README.md

 ```powershell
   docker-compose up
 ```
-This will download, build and deploy the Inventory-Database, the Maschine-Database, the Kafka-Server, the Order-Management, the Maschine-Managment and the Inventory-Management  within a multi container setup.
+This will download, build and deploy the Inventory-Database, the Machine-Database, the Kafka-Server, the Order-Management, the Maschine-Managment and the Inventory-Management  within a multi container setup.
 No further configurations are necessary.

 ## Environment Variables